- Campus Life Menu

 Resident Assistant Selection

 Thank you for your interest in applying for a Resident Assistant (RA) position at SUNY Jefferson.
 We believe that being a Resident Assistant is one of the most challenging and rewarding experiences that JCC can offer you.
 The information contained on this website will allow you to think critically about the RA position and complete the application process.
-If you have any additional questions, please do not hesitate to email the Office of Housing & Residence Life at email@example.com; telephone us at 315-755-0411; or stop by the Dean of Students Office in Robert E. Lansing Hall.
+If you have any additional questions, please do not hesitate to email the Office of Housing & Residence Life at email@example.com, or telephone a member of the staff at 315-755-0411.

 RA Selection Timeline

-*All RA Candidates should attend one Information Session and must complete both the Individual and Committee interviews to be considered for a position on the Housing & Residence Life staff.
+*All RA Candidates should attend one Information Session and must complete both the Committee and Group interviews to be considered for a position on the Housing & Residence Life staff.

 Things to Consider When Applying